rundeck/docs/docs/developer/05-notification-plugins.md

 ## Notifications thread

-Notifications can be runned on it's own thread by setting the following properties in the rundeck-config.properties file.
+Notifications can be run on their own thread by setting the following properties in the rundeck-config.properties file:

-`rundeck.config.notifications.own.thread`: ('true','false') When set to 'true' it will trigger the notifications on a separated thread.
+`rundeck.config.notifications.own.thread`: ('true','false') When set to 'true' it will trigger the notifications on a separate thread.
-`rundeck.config.notifications.timeout`: (numeric in miliseconds) When you set the notifications to be triggered on a separated thread, you can also set a time out for the notification thread.
+`rundeck.config.notifications.timeout`: (numeric, in miliseconds) When you set the notifications to be triggered on a separate thread, you can also set a time out for the notification thread so that it must be sent before a certain time.

 #### Property References